A comprehensive ROI analysis of professional web design — with industry-specific case studies, payback period analysis, and investment comparisons.

 12-month ROI: $197,400 x 12 = $2,368,800 revenue / $12,700 cost = 18,553%

-Even attributing just 25% of new patients exclusively to the website (the rest might have found the practice anyway), the adjusted ROI is still 4,563%.
+Even attributing just 25% of new patients exclusively to the website, the adjusted ROI is 4,563%.

-For more on how dental practices specifically benefit from professional web design, see our industry page.
+For more on how dental practices benefit from professional web design, see our industry page.

 Profile: Independent RIA, 2 advisors, $180M AUM.
 Existing website was a compliance-template from their broker-dealer, functionally identical to 3,000 other advisors nationwide.